17 Craziest Things Fans Have Done to Save Their Favorite TV Shows

 NBC twice decided that time was up for the drama about a group of time travelers who chase a bad guy through important moments in American history as he tries to alter the future by changing the past.
 Clockblockers, as fans call themselves, tried to rewrite the series’ history by tweeting, writing letters, and posting to their social media accounts.
 They also made grander gestures like buying billboards in Times Square and paying a helicopter to fly over San Diego during the annual sci-fi and superhero convention Comic-Con according to USA Today.
 It worked … twice.
 The show was un-canceled three days after it was pulled from the lineup.
 (Interestingly, this was not the quickest fan-powered save.
 Brooklyn Nine-Nine was picked up by NBC less than two days after Fox retired the Andy-Samberg-led police squad according to Business Insider.)
 Then when it was canceled again after the sophomore season, the swell of support secured the producers a two-hour movie to wrap up the plotline in a bow, according to the New York Post.

 To quote the Bluth family patriarch, “There’s always money in the banana stand.”
-And apparently, there’s also show-saving ideas in it too.
+And apparently, there are also show-saving ideas in it too.
 When Fox almost canceled the genius sitcom about a very dysfunctional California family full of terrible people after its second season, dedicated viewers sent executives crates of bananas in tribute to the quirky family business alongside letters according to Mental Floss.
 Fox still shuttered the series in 2006, but it was revived by Netflix a decade later.

-In 2004, The WB surprisingly canceled the vampire show, its second highest-rated series, near the end of the fifth chapter in favor of pumping fresh blood into the network by debuting new projects.
+In 2004, The WB surprisingly canceled the vampire show, its second-highest-rated series, near the end of the fifth chapter in favor of pumping fresh blood into the network by debuting new projects.
 According to MetaCritic.com, loyalists put their stake in an aggressive campaign of custom websites like SaveAngel.org, which hit 1.5 million page views in a few months, a barrage of letters, ad buys in entertainment publications, message boards, a rally at the WB lot in Burbank, and a mobile billboard that drove around LA making stops at the WB, its competitors like HBO, FX and TNT, and news outlets.
 The message?
 “We’ll follow Angel to hell…or another network.”
 Unfortunately, Angel stayed dead and left fans on one of the most mind-boggling TV cliffhangers of all time.

 Firefly and Family Guy